axodotdev/cargo-dist/book/src/config.md

 [See "inferring precise-builds" for the default behaviour.](#inferring-precise-builds)

-By default when we need to build anything in your workspace, we try to build your entire workspace with --workspace.
+By default when we need to build anything in your workspace, we try to build your entire workspace with `--workspace`.
 This setting tells cargo-dist to instead build each app individually.

 On balance, the Rust experts we've consulted with find building with --workspace to be a safer/better default, as it provides some of the benefits of a more manual [workspace-hack][], without the user needing to be aware that this is a thing.